logseq/docs/db-version-changes.md

 The following changes affect both file and the new db graphs:
 * To simplify editor `/` commands, [Commands](https://docs.logseq.com/#/page/commands) and [Advanced Commands](https://docs.logseq.com/#/page/advanced%20commands) are merged together under `/`.
 * A good amount of the UI is rewritten to use [shadcn](https://github.com/shadcn-ui/ui).
 This means a more beautiful, consistent and powerful UI!
-* The application performance is better - loading faster and handling larger graphs.
-For DB graphs, our last performance test exercised 30k+ pages.
+* The application performance is better - loading faster, handling larger graphs and large tables.
+See https://github.com/logseq/logseq/pull/11774 for latest details.
 * On desktop, the graph cache directory `~/.logseq/graphs/` has moved to `~/logseq/graphs`.
 See [DB Graph Directories](#db-graph-directories) for how they are used for DB graphs.
 * Plugins can be used from the web.
 For security reasons only [plugins configured with no "effect"](https://github.com/logseq/marketplace#how-to-submit-your-plugin) are usable.
 We will gradually open up effect plugins to certified/trustworthy plugins.
+* On browser, multiple tabs can be opened and kept in sync, even when offline.
+Syncing between tabs _does not_ require a sync server.
 * The visibility of left sidebar items are configurable.
 To configure, hover over the `Navigations` header and click on the filter icon to open a dropdown for toggling visibility of sidebar items.

 ## DB Graph Changes